George Fuller (British politician): Politics

 Fuller stood unsuccessfully for parliament at North Wiltshire in 1880.
 He was elected Member of Parliament for Westbury in the 1885 general election, a seat he held until 1895.
 He made 55 contributions in parliament.

-Fuller was a member of the Wiltshire County Council, chairman of the Chippenham Rural District Council and of the Corsham Parish Council and School Board and a Justice of the Peace for Wiltshire.
+He was a member of the Wiltshire County Council, chairman of the Chippenham Rural District Council and of the Corsham Parish Council and School Board and a Justice of the Peace for Wiltshire.

 Family life

 Fuller married Emily Georgina Jane Hick Beach, second daughter of Sir Michael Hicks Beach, 8th Baronet, and sister of Lord St Aldwyn, in 1864.
 Fuller purchased Great Chalfield Manor, neighbouring his Neston Park estate, in 1878, at first for its farmland.
 The late mediaeval property was later occupied and restored by his fourth son Robert, under the direction of noted architect Harold Brakspear.

 Their eldest son John (1864–1915) also became a Liberal politician and was created a baronet in 1910.
 Fuller died in April 1927, aged 94.
 His wife survived him by three years and died in December 1930.